 When you think of coffee hot spots, Indiana might not leap to mind.
 But the state's location has enabled many Hoosier businesses, among them Copper Moon Coffee, to thrive by selling their products in markets throughout the country.

-As its sales footprint grown across the U.S., the company remains dedicated to its Indiana roots.
+As its sales footprint has grown across the U.S., the company remains dedicated to its Indiana roots.

 This summer, Copper Moon Coffee joined the ranks of the Indiana Grown program.